machado-vitor/study-notes/src/programming/java/nio.md

 - limit: how much data is available (for reading) or space left (for writing)
 - capacity: total size of the buffer

+#### ByteBuffer Creation
+There are two ways of creating a ByteBuffer instance:
+- allocation
+- wrapping

 #### Buffer Usage

 ```java